ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2024/recycling-christianity.md

 date: 2024-10-06T21:46:00.000Z
 author: Ryan Robinson
 series: Nationalism and Christian Identity
-description: "A recent sermon about Christian nationalism, identity, and being a public voice for a better way."
+description: "A sermon about Christian nationalism, identity, and being a public voice for a better way."
 tags:
   - Sermon
+  - Church
+  - Politics
 ---

 This was the second of a two-part sermon series, following up from [The Cult of Innocence](/posts/2024/cult-innocence/).